V-Model-Violets/OpenSpace-x-ClimateReanalyzer/CONTRIBUTING.md

 # Contributing to `OpenSpace-x-ClimateReanalyzer-Server`
-Contributors to `OpenSpace-x-ClimateReanalyzer` are expected to follow these guidelines:
+Contributors to `OpenSpace-x-ClimateReanalyzer-Server` are expected to follow these guidelines:

 ## Pull Requests
 All changes to the repo require a Pull Request and approval upon merging into the base branch.
 The intent of a Pull Request is to allow for changes to be reviewed before being merged into the base branch